-The SBIR program accounts for approximately 4% of the NIDILRR grant funding in FY 2015.
+The SBIR program accounts for a little more than 3.2% of the NIDILRR grant funding in any given year.

 After completion of the Phase I stage, most of these businesses can compete for Phase II awards.
 Phase II awards can last up to 24 months for a total of up to $575,000.